ansiblejunky/ansible-inventory-template/README.md

 There are 2 main goals for this repository:

 - Act as a config management database (CMDB)
-- Act as a single source of truth
+- Establish a single source of truth for infrastructure, pulling from multiple sources across multiple onprem and cloud platforms

 This repository has the following structure: